Mike & Rosie extend a warm

 staying here.

-The owners, Mike & Rosie Richardson, who live on site in the farmhouse, aim
+Mike & Rosie, who live on site in the farmhouse, aim

 to provide first class Self Catering Accommodation in two converted